-Community Aspirations Strategic Plan 2020-2040

-Council has commenced community engagement with the residents of Lennox and Skennars Heads, community groups, business and community representatives.
+Community Aspirations Strategic Plan 2020-2040 Council has commenced community engagement with residents of Lennox and Skennars Heads, community groups, business and community representatives.
 Our Association is seeking members' opinions so we have a well represented view to contribute.

-Lake Ainsworth Flooding Association

-Members met with Council representatives in May to ascertain their plans in relation to flooding.

-Council's Delivery Program and Operational Plan to 2026.

-This includes actions towards the Hutley Drive south extension; re-instatement of North Creek Bridge; a fire shed on Byron Bay Road; funding for finalisation of Lennox Village Vision; works at Ocean Breeze Reserve, Gibbon Street, Lems and Cliff Murray Lanes and bike plans for Ross Lane, Ross Street and Allens Parade.

-Lennox 2022 Centenary

-This has been granted \$20,000 under the Council Festivals and Events sponsorship program and the Heritage Committee is most appreciative.
+Lake Ainsworth flooding Association members met with Council representatives in May to ascertain their plans in relation to flooding.
+Council's Delivery Program and Operational Plan to 2026 includes actions towards the Hutley Drive south extension; re-instatement of North Creek Bridge; a Fire Shed on Byron Bay Road; funding for finalisation of Lennox Village Vision; works at Ocean Breeze Reserve, Gibbon Street, Lems and Cliff Murray Lanes and bike plans for Ross Lane, Ross Street and Allens Parade.
+Lennox 2022 Centenary has been granted \$20,000 under the Council Festivals and Events sponsorship program and the Heritage Committee is most appreciative.
+Boomerang Bags has branched into a programme of making 'Love for Lismore' red heart banners for floodaffected homes and businesses, to say, 'We're back'.

-Boomerang Bags

-The group have branched into a programme of making 'Love for Lismore' red heart banners for flood-affected homes and businesses, to say, 'we're back'.
 There are hundreds of people on the waiting list and the sewing group is pleased to be able to donate the banners.

-The Beach Pavilion/Shelter Shed

-After two years of subtle community activity to retain the serviceable and well used structure, Council's April meeting determined to take action 'to retain [it] in Lennox Park [and] receive a report on options for refurbishments....educating the community about its history....and consideration of heritage elements'.

-Upcoming meetings: 4 July, 1 August and 5 September from 7pm in the CWA Hall.
-Feedback welcome at lhrainc@gmail.com
+The Beach Pavilion/Shelter Shed After two years of subtle community activity to retain the serviceable and well used structure, Council's April meeting determined to take action 'to retain [it] in Lennox Park [and] receive a report on options for refurbishments....educating the community about its history....and consideration of heritage elements'.
+Upcoming meetings: 4 July, 1 August and 5 September 2022 from 7pm in the CWA Hall Feedback is encouraged by email to lhrainc@gmail.com or facebook at Lennox Head Residents' Association.
+IENNOX VILLAGEVISION PROJECT DELIVERY

+Subscribe for updates Register for project updates and review the responses to frequently asked questions at ballina.nsw.gov.au/LennoxVillageVision

+>>> Temporary One-way traffic To enable road reconstruction works to be completed as quickly as possible, Ballina Street is temporarily reduced to one way traffic heading south between Park Lane and Rayner Lane.
+A one-way arrangement is expected to be in place until the end of the project, December 2022 (weather and site conditions permitting).
+The one-way arrangement is essential to provide Council's crews with sufficient width to reconstruct the road while maintaining access to businesses.
+Traffic control and signage will direct motorists and pedestrians during the works.
+Please allow extra travel time.
+Council thanks the community for their continued patience and understanding during these important upgrade works. shire counci

+For further information Visit ballina.nsw.gov.au/LennoxVillageVision or phone Council's Project Manager, Kerry Condon on 1300 864 444.